A bladder infection is a type of UTI, which refers to infection in the bladder, kidneys, ureters, or urethra.

 - a urinary catheter

-- urinary retention (difficulty emptying the bladder)
+- urinary retention, which means difficulty emptying the bladder

-- narrowed urethra
+- a narrowed urethra

 - bowel incontinence

 - nervous system conditions that affect bladder function, like multiple sclerosis (MS)

 A doctor can diagnose your bladder infection by performing a urinalysis.
 This is a test performed on a sample of urine to check for the presence of:

 Your doctor may also perform a urine culture, which is a test to determine the type of bacteria in the urine causing the infection.